You’ve got a startup idea?

 Google your industry or keyword and you would get a number of companies right in front of you.
 In fact, most of them would advertising to get in front of you.

-If your product is more like of a CRM or some sort of a software, then Capterra, GetApp, G2Crowd, PCMag would be quite helpful in identifying your competitions.
+If your product is more like a CRM or some sort of software, then Capterra, GetApp, G2Crowd, PCMag would be quite helpful in identifying your competitions.

 3) Check if it's a trending or drowning idea

 Suppose you are building an email autoresponder SaaS product.
 And you want to see if the people are talking about it or not.
 Whether the trend is going up or down.

 Head over to Google Trends and put your product idea.
 Like, “Email autoresponder” in the search bar and you’ll get a chart telling you if it’s going up or down right in front of you.